DeZilla01/BasicWarp/README.md

  - /go <name> [player] (alias /g)

-Well what else do you except?
+Well what else do you expect?
 It's in the name.